 Time to conduct free research must also be ensured when performing research-based public sector services and assigned tasks.
 However, it is not possible to clearly define the extent of time for free research, as it will vary over time dependent on area and researcher.
 Thus it may well be that a researcher has less time for free research during a period of performing research-based public sector services or assigned tasks than during other periods.”

-The individual scientific freedom entails, among others, extensive freedom of expression for researchers.
+Individual research freedom entails, inter alia, extensive freedom of expression for researchers.

-The actual extent of scientific freedom is mainly determined by a mix of formal and informal rules, funding, management practices and institutional framework, cf. The Royal Danish Academy of Sciences and Letters, Forsknings- og ytringsfrihed på universiteterne (Annual Research Policy Meeting 2007), page 6, and more generally NOU 2006:19.
+The practical extent of research freedom is mainly determined by a mix of formal and informal rules, funding, management practices and institutional framework, cf. Royal Danish Academy of Sciences and Letters, Forsknings- og ytringsfrihed på universiteterne (Annual Research Policy Meeting 2007), page 6, and more generally NOU 2006:19.

 Research-based consultancy and public sector services

-Under Article 14(6) of the Danish Universities Act, Danish universities must safeguard the scientific freedom of all of their researchers, including those providing public sector services.
-You can read more about this at
+Under Section 14(6) of the Danish University Act, Danish universities must safeguard the research freedom of all of their researchers, including those providing research-based public services.
+You can read more about this at:

-- The Royal Danish Academy of Sciences and Letters, ”Research and freedom of speech in universities (Annual Political Research Meeting 2007)
+- Royal Danish Academy of Sciences and Letters, ”Research and freedom of speech in universities” (Annual Political Research Meeting 2007)

 - The University of Copenhagen’s Code of good scientific practice in research collaborations with external partners

-- The Practice Committee of the University of Copenhagen’s report on academic freedom in relation to sector research/consultancy for the Public Sector (in Danish (January 2007)
+- Report of the Practice Committee of the University of Copenhagen on academic freedom in relation to sector research/consultancy for the Public Sector (in Danish (January 2007)

-- Det Nationale Forsknings- og Analysecenter for Velværd (VIVE): Undersøgelse af forskningsfrihed i forhold til offentliggørelse på Aarhus Universitet (2018)
+- Danish Centre for Social Science Research (VIVE): Study of Research Freedom in Relation to Publication of Aarhus University (in Danish: Undersøgelse af forskningsfrihed i forhold til offentliggørelse på Aarhus Universitet (2018))

 The Danish Institute for Human Rights – Denmark’s National Human Rights Institution.

-The Act supporting this institute contains the following provisions on scientific freedom:
+The Act supporting this institute contains the following provisions on research freedom:

 ”(5) The institution has freedom of research.